 Editor, Wine Republic: February 2010 – January 2015

-Wine Republic is a bi-monthly English language wine and travel magazine based in Argentina with a printed distribution of 10,000 copies and an international electronic subscription of over 6,000.
+Bi-monthly English language wine and travel magazine based in Argentina with a printed distribution of 14,000 copies and an international electronic subscription of over 6,000.
 Amanda led the editorial, design and advertising team; managed the website and social networking; and, as well as editing, was a main contributor of features and articles.
 She organized the magazine’s first local commercial awards (now annual) and started the first annual professional wine tasting in May 2010, as well as coordinating numerous social events.
+Under her editorship Wine Republic won the Great Wine Capitals Award.

 Editor, Playground Buenos Aires: January 2014 – January 2015

-Playground Buenos Aires is a new magazine in the capital featured articles on different aspects of life and experiences in Buenos Aires and further afield.
-Amanda was headhunted by a VC to start a new free english-language magazine for tourists and expats in the city.
+Amanda was headhunted by a VC to start a new free english-language magazine for tourists and expats in the city (30,000 copies/bi-monthly) featuring articles on different aspects of life and experiences in Buenos Aires and further afield.
 As well as editing and writing responsibilities she conceptualized the magazine and has been a key adviser in distribution, advertising, printing and recruitment, and manages a team of designers, writers and administrative assistants.
-The magazine currently has a print of 30,000 copies per edition (every 2 months) and over 200 distribution points.

 Editor, Alton Post Gazette and sister titles: June 2007 – September 2009